Course Content - Basic

 In summary, only one of the two prompts will be played, with a priority given to the holiday prompt in the PBX Holiday settings.

-More info on the configuration of global holidays can be found in module 2.4, Time Based Scheduling.
+More info on the configuration of global holidays can be found in the Time Based Scheduling module.

 Thank you, and goodbye!